-This call copies the specified number of bytes from the specified address in system memory to the specified address in EXOS/101 memory.
-If the host data order conversion option is selected (see section 4.2), then any required conversion for the byte string data type will be done.
+This call copies the specified number of bytes from the specified address in system memory to the specified address in EXOS 204 memory.
+If the host data order conversion option is selected (see Section 4.2), then any required conversion for the byte string data type will be done.

-MEM_WRITE

-CX: number of bytes to be written.

-DX: high-order word of the address in system memory.

-SI: low-order word of the address in system memory.

-DI: offset part of the address in EXOS/101 memory.

-ES: segment part of the address in EXOS/101 memory.
+Note that this call may potentially block the user process, and as a result, all locks in effect would be removed.

+MEM\WRITE

+- CX: number of bytes to be written.
+This number must be less than or equal to 64K-16. - DX: high-order word of the address in system memory. - SI: low-order word of the address in system memory. - DI: offset part of the address in EXOS 204 memory. - ES: segment part of the address in EXOS 204 memory.

+- AL: completion code:

-0 successful.
+- 0 successful.

+- AH: undefined.

-This call copies the specified number of bytes from the specified address in EXOS/101 memory to the specified address in system memory.
-If the host data order conversion option is selected (see section 4.2), then any required conversion for the byte string data type will be done.
+This call copies the specified number of bytes from the specified address in EXOS 204 memory to the specified address in system memory.
+If the host data order conversion option is selected (see Section 4.2), then any required conversion for the byte string data type will be done.